 Slide the horizontal stabilizer through the fuselage pushing it all the way forward.
-Center it side to side using a tape measure.
+Center it side to side.

 Install and center the main wing tube.
 Look at the plane from the back forward to make sure that the horizontal stabilizer is parallel with the wing tube.
 Notice that the horizontal stabilizer is tapered which may obscure the actual alignment.
 If the stabilizer is not aligned use shims or sand inside the pocket until it's parallel.